 - Discover the best-hidden features in iOS: iPhone tips and tricks

-For the full iPhone 15 review, I will likely focus on some key software features.
-But for now, I suggest you refer to our iOS 17 features guide to understand the new options integrated into the system and how to leverage them best.
+To keep this section short, I suggest you refer to our iOS 17 features guide to understand the new options integrated into the system and how to leverage them best.

 Apple iPhone 15 performance